 3.13.1.
 Whois Compliance.
 Upon receipt of a URS determination in favor of the complainant, Registrar shall continue to display all of the information of the original Registrant except for the nameservers.
 In addition, Registrar shall cause the Whois to reflect that the domain name will not be able to be transferred, deleted or modified for the life of the registration.

 3.13.2.
 Registration Extension.
 Registrar shall offer the successful URS complainant the option to extend the registration period for one additional year at commercial rates.

+i.
+Registrar MUST accept and process payments for the renewal of a domain name by a URS Complainant in cases where the URS Complainant prevailed.

+ii.
+Registrar MUST NOT renew a domain name to a URS Complainant who prevailed for longer than one year (if allowed by the maximum validity period of the TLD).

 3.13.3.
 Other Remedies.
 Registrar shall not pursue other remedies in the event of a determination in favor of the complainant.